-Note that the site.html, despite its name, can be put in a shared templates directory, see the [inherit] templates dir option.
-This could provide easier maintainence as one new global site.html file can be made to include any existing header, footer and newticket snippets.
+Also note that the site.html, despite its name, can be put in a shared templates directory, see the [inherit] templates dir option.
+This could provide easier maintenance (and a migration path from 0.10 for larger installations) as one new global site.html file can be made to include any existing header, footer and newticket snippets.